vtex-apps/product-gifts/docs/README.md

 # Product Gifts

-This is a block used for rendering the list of available gifts associated with a certain product in the Product Description Page (`store.product` template).
+The Product Gifts app provides blocks responsible for displaying, in the Product Description block, all product gifts available.

 ![Product Gifts default implementation](https://user-images.githubusercontent.com/27777263/75287087-84382780-57f8-11ea-99d5-704ec3456aee.png)

 ## Configuration

-1. Add the product-gifts app to your theme's dependencies in the `manifest.json`, for example:
+1. Add the `product-gifts` app to your theme's dependencies in the `manifest.json`, for example:

 ```json
 "dependencies": {